MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 ## Scenario

-1. The client Java Spring web app leverages the Azure AD B2C Spring Boot Starter client library for Java to sign in a user and obtain an ID Token from **Azure AD B2C**.
+1. The client Java Spring web app uses the Azure AD B2C Spring Boot Starter client library for Java to sign in a user and obtain an ID Token from **Azure AD B2C**.
 2. The **ID Token** proves that the user has successfully authenticated with **Azure AD B2C** and allows the user to access protected routes.

 :::image type="content" source="./media/topology-spring.png" alt-text="Overview":::

 ## Prerequisites

 - [JDK Version 15](https://jdk.java.net/15/).
-This sample has been developed on a system with Java 15 but may be compatible with other versions.
+This sample was developed on a system with Java 15 but may be compatible with other versions.
 - [Maven 3](https://maven.apache.org/download.cgi)
 - [Java Extension Pack for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) is recommended for running this sample in VSCode.
 - An **Azure AD B2C** tenant.
 For more information see: [How to get an Azure AD B2C tenant](/azure/active-directory-b2c/tutorial-create-tenant)